pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/index.md

 # Deploy Pachyderm on Amazon AWS

-Pachyderm can run in a Kubernetes cluster deployed in Amazon® Web Services (AWS), whether it is an Elastic Container Service (EKS) or a Kubernetes cluster deployed directly on EC2 by using a deployment tool.
+Pachyderm can run on an Elastic Container
+Service (EKS) deployed in Amazon® Web Services (AWS).

 Installing Pachyderm on EKS is a 2 steps process: